-v.
+e.
 External Media

 While there might be valid reasons to use external media such as flash drives, transferring information to portable media can compromise security.
-The media could introduce viruses to the network.
+The media could introduce viruses or malware to the network.
 Information copied onto peripheral media can create an additional risk point because the media can easily be transported, lost, or stolen.